 |Dimensions||134 x 100.5 x 67.5mm (5.3 x 4.0 x 2.7″)||134 x 100.5 x 67.5mm (5.3 x 4.0 x 2.7″)|

 The more minor changes between the Z6 and Z7 are also interesting, such as battery life and ISO range.
-Personally, as a landscape photographer, I love the base ISO 64 that Nikon is starting to use in its high-resolution cameras, and I find that an important positive of the Z7.
-That said, it is only 2/3 stop difference, and it has no benefit unless you are shooting (likely from a tripod) at ISO 64 – so it’s not like the Z6 is bad in this regard.
+Personally, as a landscape photographer, I love the base ISO 64 that Nikon is using on its high-resolution cameras.
+That said, the difference between ISO 100 and ISO 64 is only 2/3 stop.
+And although battery life technically leans in the Z7’s favor (330 versus 310 shots), that difference is invisible in practice.

 Which Camera Should You Get?

 This is not the only time Nikon has ever released two versions of a camera with the same body but different internal components.
-Think the D800 vs D800e and the D810 vs D810A.
-However, the identical Z6 and Z7 bodies is arguably the most significant, since the two cameras have completely different sensors and are targeted at separate audiences.
+For example, we’ve already had the D800 vs D800e and the D810 vs D810A.
+However, the Z6 and Z7 have more differences than either of these cases, including a substantial difference in price.

-So, whether your next Nikon camera is going to be the Z6, Z7, or a DSLR instead (which is likely to go down in price now, especially used), there is no bad answer.
-It will take some head-to-head testing before we know for sure, but the new Z-mount cameras have the potential to be very impressive cameras indeed.
+So, whether your next Nikon camera is going to be the Z6, Z7, or a DSLR instead (which have been going down in price now, especially used), there is no bad answer.
+Now that we have done extensive head-to-head testing, it is clear that Nikon has two serious winners on its hands.